 - Late assignments will be accepted, with a penalty of 10% per day late (including weekends).
-Late assignments should be placed into the green box outside of the Psych department office (A275). - Emailed assignments will NOT be accepted. - Assignments must be turned in to the instructor at the BEGINNING of the class on the day they are due. - A failing grade may be assigned to any student who fails to complete one or more of the exams.
+Late assignments should be placed into the green box outside of the Psych department office (A275).
+Late assignments will only be accepted until August 8, 2014.
+After that date, assignments will not be accepted. - Emailed assignments will NOT be accepted unless specific arrangements have been made for extenuating circumstances. - Assignments must be turned in to the instructor at the BEGINNING of the class on the day they are due. - A failing grade may be assigned to any student who fails to complete one or more of the exams. - Makeup tests/exams are NOT an option without an official University medical excuse (see the University Calendar and below for more detailed information)